Your Family Photo Style Guide + More

 I’m so honored to help you create memories you’ll cherish for a lifetime.
 Now, if you are already panicking…take a deep breath because this is just a guide.
 You can truly wear whatever makes your heart happy!
 The guide is for those who would like some direction.

-If you have a dream location that doesn’t have any shade, we would need to shoot super early or near the golden hour (one hour before sunset).
+If you have a dream location that doesn’t have any shade, we would need to shoot super early or near the golden hour (30min-1 hour before sunset).
 Otherwise, I would love to shoot when your kiddos are the happiest, which is early morning.

 Best Time of Day to Shoot?